Collective Thomson scattering in magnetized electron and positron pair plasma and the application to induced Compton scattering: INTRODUCTION

 This paper focuses on three effects that can influence the scattering processes to understand the observed FRBs.
 The first effect is the suppression of Thomson scattering due to a strong magnetic field.
-In the presence of a strong magnetic field, the motion of scattering particles is constrained by the magnetic field, leading to a reduced Thomson scattering cross-section for X-mode electromagnetic waves~\citep{1971PhRvD...3.2303C,1979PhRvD..19.2868H,1979PhRvD..19.1684V,1992herm.book.....M,2000ApJ...540..907G}.
+In the presence of a strong magnetic field, the motion of scattering particles is constrained by the magnetic field, leading to a reduced Thomson scattering cross-section for X-mode electromagnetic waves~\citep{1971PhRvD...3.2303C,1979PhRvD..19.2868H,1979PhRvD..19.1684V,1992herm.book.....M,2000ApJ...540..907G} \footnote{In $e^{\pm}$ plasma, an X-mode wave is a linearly polarized electromagnetic wave whose electric field component is perpendicular to the plane formed by the background magnetic field and the wave's propagation direction.
+The other O-mode wave has its electric field component within this plane.}.
 Consequently, the rate for induced Compton scattering may also be suppressed \citep{2020MNRAS.494.1217K}.
 The second effect is the plasma response to radiation. \citet{2004ApJ...600..872G} estimated the curvature radiation from charged particles moving along an infinitely strong curved magnetic field, considering the plasma response.
 They found that the radiation is significantly suppressed compared to vacuum curvature radiation.
 This fact implies the need to consider plasma response also in Thomson scattering.
 Regarding the third effect, there is an intuitive argument that the electric field of the incident electromagnetic wave causes electrons and positrons to drift in the same direction, leading to a mutual cancellation of currents and significant suppression of scattering in a strong magnetic field \citep{2020ApJ...897....1L}.

 It is crucial to consider these effects consistently to treat the scattering processes in the magnetar magnetosphere.
 These effects alter the reaction rate of induced Compton scattering in the scattering cross-section.
 Therefore, we aim to cohesively integrate these effects into the Thomson cross-section for magnetized \(e^{\pm}\) plasma.